SteveKGYang/MentalLLaMA/README.md

 ![](https://black.readthedocs.io/en/stable/_static/license.svg)

 ## News
 📢 *Oct.
+13, 2023* We release the training data for the following datasets: DR, dreaddit, SAD, MultiWD, and IRF.
+More to come, stay tuned!

+📢 *Oct.
 7, 2023* Our evaluation paper:
 "Towards Interpretable Mental Health Analysis with Large Language Models" has been accepted